JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Fall.md

 A day after the statement was issued, Foundation President Mundelius called Fellowship President Graham to inform her that, in response to the unanticipated community outrage over the subpoenas, the subpoenas had been withdrawn.
 A response to the subpoenas, which could not be reversed in time, was the cancellation of a visit by a Fellowship representative to the Foundation's translators conference held in Paris over the first weekend in November.

 Objective views regarding the complex relationship between the Fellowship and the Foundation are difficult, if not impossible, to come by.
 Individual positions among readers range from unqualified support for either organization to total rejection of both.
 There is no uniformity of opinion regarding the best approach to this persistent problem among the Fellowship's General Council or Executive Committee.
-One would expect that as divergent viewpoints are reconciled in light of supreme values, the organizations, as well as the entire Urantia Book reading community will achieve greater and greater harmony.
+One would expect that as divergent viewpoints are reconciled in light of supreme values, the organizations, as well as the entire _Urantia Book_ reading community will achieve greater and greater harmony.

-Supporting The Fellowship Joseph Liszka, Chair, Finance Committee

-To “go forth and teach all nations in the name of the Father and of the Son and of the Holy Spirit” was a biblical admonition but one which The Fellowship has taken on as its responsibility as well.

-And why not?
-Consider the import of _The Urantia Book_ as a revelation of epochal significance.
-Dare we simply bathe in its magnificence and say, “We got ours, who cares about where you get yours?”
-Of course not!

-Let me make a flat-out statement.
-The Fellowship is an organization that is dedicated to promulgating _The Urantia Book_ and its distribution, as well as its spiritual and social support systems.
-As a result of this dedication and in response to the needs of its readership, the Fellowship seeks and certainly hopes to find your support as well.

-It's the time of year when giving is so much a part of the season, a season which reflects the generosity and love from our Father who has given us life and meaning.
-Won't you please help us in our mission and give as generously as you can?
-Thank you.

 ## GLAD Newsletter Premiers